SPIX23/shaiya-solutions/readme.md

 * Insert_Action_Log_E procedure that changes the mapid and coordinates of characters that log off in D2

-* apostrophe removal query to be used after updating mobs, skills, and items that helps prevent insert errors
+* apostrophe removal query for mobs, skills, and items that helps prevent log insert errors